bdcomeau/pardsgolf/README.md

 - **140+ courses** — all tees, par, stroke index, slope, and rating pre-loaded
 - **Live weather** per course in the course picker
 - **Round History** with master scorecard, final totals, Share/Print, and Pards Leaderboard
-- **Match Cards** — play Nassau against golfers in other groups, score them later from History
+- **Match Cards** — play 1v1 Nassau against up to 4 golfers in other groups, score them later from History

 ---